intel-analytics/ipex-llm/docs/docs/Orca/orca-pytorch-estimator.md

 * `config`: parameter for horovod.
 Config dict to create model, optimizer loss and data.
 * `scheduler_step_freq`: parameter for horovod. "batch", "epoch", "manual", or None.
 This will determine when ``scheduler.step`` is called.
 If "batch", ``step`` will be called after every optimizer step.
 If "epoch", ``step`` will be called after one pass of the DataLoader.
 If "manual", the scheduler will not be incremented automatically - you are expected to call ``trainer.update_schedulers`` manually.
 If a scheduler is passed in, this value is expected to not be None.
 * `use_tqdm`: parameter for horovod.
 You can monitor training progress if use_tqdm=True.
+* `workers_per_node`: parameter for horovod. worker number on each node. default: 1.
+* `model_dir`: parameter for `bigdl`.
+The path to save model.
+During the training, if checkpoint_trigger is defined and triggered, the model will be saved to model_dir.
 * `backend`: You can choose "horovod" or "bigdl" as backend.

 #### Use horovod Estimator